 Celestial Timepiece is intended to be a resource for students, scholars, and fans of Joyce Carol Oates's work.
-Begun in August of 1995 as a project to learn HTML, the site has since grown tremendously, offering a surface reflection of JCO's own deep literary project.
+Begun in as a simple bibliography in August of 1995, the site has since grown tremendously, offering a surface reflection of JCO's own deep literary project.
 A goal is to provide a free exchange of information, and to encourage discussion and scholarship among JCO's admirers around the world.

 "...up close it resembled a crazy quilt..."

-In constructing this site, I have had the good fortune to encounter a number of generous individuals who have provided valuable information, assistance, and encouragement.
-Notable among these are the world-wide members of the JCO discussion group Tone Clusters; Kathleen Manwaring, keeper of the JCO Archive at the Syracuse University Library; and most particularly, Greg Johnson, author, critic, and biographer of JCO.
+In constructing this site, I have had the good fortune to encounter a number of generous individuals who have provided valuable information, assistance, and encouragement including Kathleen Manwaring, keeper of the JCO Archive at the Syracuse University Library; and most particularly, Greg Johnson, author, critic, and biographer of JCO.

 Joyce Carol Oates herself has been astoundingly generous in allowing me to use her material on this web site; and though it is my own personal project, it has nonetheless become the de facto official JCO web site.

 JCO has written a poem called "Celestial Timepiece," but this site actually took its name from a passage in her Gothic masterpiece, Bellefleur: